Learning and Teaching for the Future

 - Innovation and value-creation within supply chains

-- Marketing and management within service industries
+- Management and marketing within service industries

 - Tourism and hospitality marketing